Skillful human-centered design is an epic force for good.

 I live in the San Francisco Bay Area with my beloved wife, our two beautiful children, one high-energy Chihuahua, and lots of lovely plants.

-When I'm not working to help make the world a friendlier place with better design, you might find me playing with my kids, tending our garden, or writing a poem under a tree up on Mount Tamalpais.
+When I'm not working to help make the world a friendlier place with human-centered design, you might find me playing with my kids, tending our garden, writing a poem, or producing my own electronic music.